juanitogan/flame/doc/input.md

 | PanDetector            * | onPanStart, onPanUpdate, onPanEnd |
 | ScaleDetector          * | onScaleStart, onScaleUpdate, onScaleEnd |

-\* Requires the `GestureZone` mixin as well.
+\* Requires the [GestureArea](gesturearea-mixin) mixin as well.

-Note that the detectors that do not require the `GestureZone` mixin cannot be limited by a zone and will trigger their events from gestures anywhere in the game window.
+Note that the detectors that do not require the GestureArea mixin cannot be limited by a zone and will trigger their events from gestures anywhere in the game window.
 They will also have a slower response time by their very nature.

 ----